Body corporate designated resolutions

 - give notice to the body corporate stating that they object to the designated resolution and intend to apply for relief; and

 - file an application for relief with the Tenancy Tribunal or Court.
-(See our information sheet “Dispute Resolution in a Unit Title Development” for information on the respective jurisdiction of the Tenancy Tribunal and the Courts)
+(See “Dispute Resolution in a Unit Title Development” for information on the respective jurisdiction of the Tenancy Tribunal and the Courts)

-There is a prescribed form 27 in Schedule 2 of the Unit Titles Regulations 2011 for people to use when they want to object to a resolution.
+Form 27 of Schedule 2 of the Unit Titles Regulations 2011 prescribes a standard document for people to use when they want to object to a resolution.